We love to grow green beans! They’re are a staple in our garden and our pantry. They are easy to grow, harvest, and preserve. Can’t beat that!

 Easy to Grow Green Beans

 Green beans really are easy to grow and preserve.
-They can be frozen, freeze dried, or canned.
-We prefer to can our green beans.
-Green Beans are one of my top favorite foods to preserve.
+They can be frozen, pickled, freeze dried, or canned.
+We prefer to can our green beans and line our pantry shelves with those beautiful jars full.
+Green Beans are one of my top favorite foods to preserve!